 For more information on the IPT Application Period and the IPT Acceptance Period you should check the UNSW Key Dates.

-You may enrol in any course as long as the requisites are observed, however you should review your enrolment after the IPT Acceptance Period and before the start of semester to ensure the courses you selected will count towards the program you are enrolled in.
+You may enrol in any course as long as the requisites are observed, however you should review your enrolment after the IPT Acceptance Period and before the start of term to ensure the courses you selected will count towards the program you are enrolled in.

 We recommend you check the online checklist if you are experiencing difficulties.
-This checklist helps you get organised to re-enrol in an undergraduate or postgraduate course, when you have already begun studying in a UNSW program and about to continue your studies from one semester to the next.
+This checklist helps you get organised to re-enrol in an undergraduate or postgraduate course, when you have already begun studying in a UNSW program and about to continue your studies from one term to the next.

 To make the enrolment process easier, think about everything ahead of time, from computer access and passwords to your choice of courses and classes.
 More information on enrolment can be found here.